What Are The Main Types Of Linen Fabric? Patterns, Blends & Uses

 Linen and Rayon

 While the two are very different from each other, they have similar purposes, especially when it comes to clothing and household applications.
-Somehow, the natural fibers of linen and the synthetic ones of rayon work well together.
+Somehow, the natural fibers combined with the synthetic ones of rayon work well together.

 Linen And Polyester